leafo/lapis/docs/configuration.md

 ```

 By default the environment is `development`.
 The environment name only affects
 what configuration is loaded.
-This has absolutely no effect if you don't have any
+The environment name has no effect unless you
-configurations, so let's create some.
+create configurations.

 ## Creating Configurations

 Whenever Lapis executes code that depends on a configuration it attempts to
 load the module `"config"`.
 The `"config"` module is where we define our
 environment specific variables.
-It's a standard Lua/MoonScript file, so let's
+It's a standard Lua/MoonScript file.
-create it.

 > If the `config` module is not found no error is thrown, and only the default
 > configuration is available.